Avidathe Pole Ivideyum: Plot

-Anirudhan who belongs to a middle-class family is a sales manager of a private firm.
+Anirudhan (Mammootty) who belongs to a middle-class family is an area supervisor of a reputed private firm.
 His family comprises his father, grandmother and a sister; a typical shy village girl.
 One day as part of Anirudhan's job matters he moves to a lodge in town.
-There he meets a group of people that includes bachelors who work like him in small firms, a middle-aged helper and the owner of the lodge.
-Soon Anirudhan befriends everybody and learns about a special character named Sukumaran who also stays there.
+There he meets a group of people that includes bachelors who work like him in Corporate firms, a middle-aged helper and the owner of the lodge.
+Soon Anirudhan befriends everybody and learns about a special character named Sukumaran (Mohan Lal) who also stays there.
 Sukumaran is a city-bred person yet he easily makes friends with Anirudhan.
 Two of them had a very short accidental acquaintance earlier which makes them easier to be friends.
 One day a young girl comes to the place and asks to meet Sukumaran.
 Anirudhan and one of his friends assume that she might be the girlfriend of Sukumaran.
 Later they make fun of Sukumaran and thinks that he hides something from them.
 Some days later the same girl arrives there again.
 From the appearance of Anirudhan the girl mistakes him for a servant.
-To their surprise Sukumaran announces that she is her only sister not any girlfriend the way they think.
+To their surprise Sukumaran announces that she is his only sister not any girlfriend the way they think.
 They go with their daily routines when a telegraph arrives with the news that Anirudhan's grandmother is ill.
 Anirudhan decides to leave for home at the earliest.
 Sukumaran also joins him.
 At home he finds his grandmother got injured from a small fall but nothing to worry.
 He introduces his friend Sukumaran to the family.
 Sukumaran behaves easily like one of their family members.
-Anirudhan's sister Sujatha gradually likes his character and she is drawn to him.
+Anirudhan's sister Sujatha (Sobhana)gradually likes his character and she is drawn to him.
 After Sukumaran's return from Anirudhan's home he tells he is in love with Sujatha to their roommate Ravi.
 Ravi arranges a meeting with Anirudhan and it becomes a marriage proposal.
 Anirudhan, finding no problem with the alliance agrees to the same and his sister Sujatha also.
 In between this Sukumaran comes with a proposal of his sister for Anirudhan.
 Marriages of the two friends with their sisters take place soon.
 In the initial time after marriage Anirudhan experiences small amounts of classism & cultural shock from Neelima in terms of usage of contraceptive pills and her discomfort to be in a typical village house.
 His sister Sujatha also experiences similar experiences from Sukumaran from his urban model lifestyle.
 To Sukumaran and Neelima the new environment and their partners’ styles are not that challenging, at least for the time being.